Description

 Breeding

-The Diamond Dove breed all year round after it has rained.
-They nest low in trees or bushes or even on the ground.
-Their nest is a fragile platform made up from twigs, grasses and roots.
+These birds breed all year round after rainfall.
+They nest low in trees or bushes or on the ground.